 TCU attracts an academically motivated student body with widely diverse backgrounds.
 Consequently, many students receive awards from sources outside the University.
 Students are encouraged to explore funding options available through corporations, civic groups, foundations, employers, and religious organizations.
 Additionally, many high schools, public libraries, and college Financial Aid Offices (including TCU’s) have scholarship resource materials which can assist you in your search.

 Students are required to report all non-university, donor-selected scholarships, also referred to as “outside scholarships”, to the TCU Office of Scholarships and Student Financial Aid.

 Outside scholarship funds are considered as resources and must be counted in the total financial aid package.
 It may be necessary for adjustments to be made to the financial aid awards to be in compliance with federal, state and institutional regulations.
 We make every attempt to reduce loans first, if possible.

 - In most cases, funds from outside sources may be combined with existing financial aid programs.
 However, certain situations do occur which require a reduction of current funding.

 - In all cases, total aid may not exceed the student’s cost of attendance (COA).

-- If receiving need-based funds, the outside scholarship must be counted toward meeting demonstrated need, as established by Federal regulation, possibly reducing the amount of other Federal, State, and institutionally funded awards.
-In most cases, need-based loans (Direct Subsidized Loan) and work-study funds can be reduced before having to adjust grants and scholarships.
+- If receiving need-based funds, the outside scholarship must be counted toward meeting demonstrated need, as established by Federal regulation, possibly reducing the amount of other Federal, State and institutionally funded awards.
+In most cases, need-based Subsidized Direct Loans and work-study funds can be reduced before having to adjust grants and scholarships.

 - TCU Community Scholars, who receive full scholarships, will have the institutionally funded portion of their award reduced by the amount received in any outside award.